 - Students may wear sweaters, coats, jackets, varsity jackets, and raincoats to school.
-Students may wear zip-up jackets with hoods. - Hoodies and sweatshirts must be Curtis Baptist School hoodies or sweatshirts.
-No other hoodies or sweatshirts will be allowed.
+Students may wear zip-up jackets with hoods. - Curtis Baptist School, Colleges, Professional Sports Teams, Appropriate branded (ex.
+Nike, Polo, Adidas) hoodies and sweatshirts are acceptable.
 Clothing worn under hoodies or sweatshirts must be a Curtis-themed shirt or a collared shirt.
+Hoodies representing other high schools are not allowed. - No hoodies with secular bands or singers, political statements, racial statements, or inappropriate slogans